eithanshavit/eithanshavit.github.io/_posts/2013-01-01-zeshesham.md

 date: 2013-01-01
 categories: websites
 logo: "/assets/img/zeshesham.png"
-excerpt: <p>A wonderful recipe blog spiced with creative short stories.
-My good friend is the writer, cook, and photographer.</p>
+excerpt: A wonderful recipe blog spiced with creative short stories.
+My good friend is the writer, cook, and photographer.
 priority: 50
 ---
 This is a customized WordPress PHP website.